zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-service-create-ds-notebook/item-4-forecasting-service-create-ds-notebook.md

 ## Task 9: Get Explainability for Forecast

-Forecast will also give explainability for each of the target time series in the dataset.
-Explainability report includes both global and local level explanations.
-Explanations provides insights on the features that are influencing the forecast.
-Global explanation represents the general model behaviour - e.g., which features does the model consider important ?
-Local explanation tells the impact of each feature at a single time step level.
-Forecast provides local explanations for all the forecasts that it generates
+The forecast will also give explainability for each of the target time series in the dataset.
+The explainability report includes both global and local level explanations.
+Explanations provide insights into the features that are influencing the forecast.
+Global explanation represents the general model behavior - e.g., which features does the model consider important?
+A local explanation tells the impact of each feature at a single time step level.
+The forecast provides local explanations for all the forecasts that it generates

-In this task, we will discuss how to get global and local explanation for the best model chosen by forecast, inorder to understand the features that are influencing the forecast
+In this task, we will discuss how to get a global and local explanation for the best model chosen by the forecast, to understand the features that are influencing the forecast

-Here is a case study on using the forecast api to get the global and local explanations
+Here is a example on using the forecast explanation API to get the global and local explanations

 ### Get Global Explanation

-1. Call the explanation API using below code as shown below:
+1. Call the explanation API using below code as shown below
     ```Python
     url = "https://forecasting----.------.------.---.oraclecloud.com/20220101/forecasts/{}/explanations/".format(create_forecast_id)